 Samantha Miller is an organizer, facilitator, and trainer with a background in the anti-war, student, environmental, and labor movements.
 Originally from Los Angeles, Sam became active in the anti-war movement with Students for a Democratic Society and as an intern for Codepink while attending UCLA.
 After graduating, she moved to DC and began working extensively with the Alliance of Community Trainers on direct actions, mobilizations and trainings in DC, Texas, and around the country.
 Sam has worked as a national organizer with Codepink and Oil Change International and program director of Military Families Speak Out, the only organization of military families to take a stand against the wars in Iraq and Afghanistan.
-She has also served on the Coordinating Committee of United for Peace & Justice and currently sits on the board of the Washington Peace Center.
-Sam specializes in creative direct actions, large-scale mobilization logistics, and group facilitation.
+She has also served on the Coordinating Committee of United for Peace & Justice and the board of the Washington Peace Center.
+Sam specializes in creative direct actions and trainings, large-scale mobilization logistics, and group facilitation.